 Site Use

-In addition to building planning, early planning of driveway access, garaging, outdoor living areas, garden and utility areas, and fencing will ensure that the site’s advantages are fully utilised.
+Early and comprehensive site planning, including driveway access, garaging, location of outdoor living areas, garden and utility areas, and fencing will ensure that the site is utilised to full advantage.

 •